Frank Advice About Bankruptcy From A Veteran Attorney

-We apologize ahead of time for the serious tone of the following warnings.
-But we would be remiss in our duties to you if we did not adequately warn you of the potential pitfalls involved in filing bankruptcy.
-We are here to protect you and assist you along the way.
+I apologize ahead of time for the serious tone of the following warnings.
+But I would be remiss if I did not adequately warn you of the potential pitfalls involved in filing bankruptcy.
+Law Office of Paul L. Urich, P.A., is here to protect you and assist you along the way.
 It is absolutely essential that you understand and take seriously the following important points if you are going to be filing bankruptcy.

-2) IMPORTANT: Do not give away, trade-in, or sell ANYTHING (that includes money, cars, real estate, jewelry, personal belongings, whatever!) prior to or during your bankruptcy case!
-You do not want to commit any action that could be seen by the trustee as a ‘fraudulent transfer of assets’ before filing bankruptcy.
-Nor do you want to transfer any assets without the trustee’s permission during your bankruptcy, because your assets are then technically owned by the ‘bankruptcy estate’ and do not fully belong to you.
-Under certain circumstances it is allowable to transfer certain types of assets in certain ways, but you must talk to us about it first!
+2) IMPORTANT: Do not give away, trade in or sell ANYTHING (that includes money, cars, real estate, jewelry, personal belongings, whatever!) prior to or during your bankruptcy case!
+You do not want to commit any action that could be seen by the trustee as a “fraudulent transfer of assets” before filing bankruptcy.
+Nor do you want to transfer any assets without the trustee’s permission during your bankruptcy, because your assets are then technically owned by the “bankruptcy estate” and do not fully belong to you.
+Under certain circumstances, it is allowable to transfer certain types of assets in certain ways, but you must talk to me about it first!

 This rule, of course, does not apply to secured creditors (mortgages, car payments).
 You must keep paying those creditors if you want to be able to keep those assets.

-4) IMPORTANT: When you get your petition in the mail from us you must check to make certain that all your creditors are included in the schedules and that their addresses are correct!
-You are required by the court to list all of your creditors, and, it is in your best interest to do so.
-If a creditor does not receive proper notice of your bankruptcy because you provided us with incomplete or inaccurate information (or left them out altogether), that creditor may attempt to enforce their claim against you later on, even if you receive a discharge from the court on all your other debts.
+4) IMPORTANT: When you get your petition in the mail, you must check to make certain that all your creditors are included in the schedules and that their addresses are correct!
+You are required by the court to list all of your creditors, and it is in your best interest to do so.
+If a creditor does not receive proper notice of your bankruptcy because you provided your lawyer with incomplete or inaccurate information (or left them out altogether), that creditor may attempt to enforce their claim against you later on, even if you receive a discharge from the court on all your other debts.

 Do not worry if the dollar figures for the amounts owed are off by a little.
-As long as the creditor is properly notified, all debts you owe to them are completely wiped out, whether it is ten dollars or ten million dollars.
+As long as the creditor is properly notified, all debts you owe to them are completely wiped out, whether it is $10 or $10 million.
 But, again, it is your responsibility (not your attorney’s) to provide a complete list of creditors with correct addresses so that they receive proper notice.

-5) IMPORTANT: The court filing fee must be either cash (physically brought to our office) or in the form of a money order made out to “Paul L. Urich” or left blank.
+5) IMPORTANT: The court filing fee must be either cash (physically brought to my office) or in the form of a money order made out to “Paul L. Urich” or left blank.
 The filing fee is $299 for a Chapter 7 bankruptcy and $274 for a Chapter 13 bankruptcy.
 The filing fee cannot be paid by personal check.
-If you send us a personal check for the filing fee we will just have to send it back to you, and it will delay the filing of your petition with the court.
-And, PLEASE, do not send the money order to us until after you have received your completed bankruptcy petition in the mail from us.
+If you send a personal check for the filing fee, I will just have to send it back to you, and it will delay the filing of your petition with the court.
+And, PLEASE, do not send the money order to me until after you have received your completed bankruptcy petition in the mail from me.
 Then, send the money order back with the signed petition.
-Money orders can be purchased at the Post Office and most convenient stores for about $1.00.
+Money orders can be purchased at the post office and most convenience stores for about $1.00.

-We strongly suggest that for at least six months after your bankruptcy case is filed that you make your payments to your secured creditors by money order or bank check (they cannot bounce), and that you send it by certified or registered mail, return-receipt requested, so that you have proof of when they received it.
-And, you must get it to them before the originally scheduled due date, not the later date given in the grace period.
+I strongly suggest that for at least six months after your bankruptcy case is filed that you make your payments to your secured creditors by money order or bank check (they cannot bounce), and that you send it by certified or registered mail, return receipt requested so that you have proof of when they received it.
+And you must get it to them before the originally scheduled due date, not the later date given in the grace period.

 For Chapter 7 Bankruptcy Debtors Only

-7) IMPORTANT: We cannot file your bankruptcy petition with the court until the entire attorney’s fee has been either paid in full, or we have made a monthly payment arrangement.
-Call our office for details.
+7) IMPORTANT: I cannot file your bankruptcy petition with the court until the entire attorney’s fee has been either paid in full or we have made a monthly payment arrangement.
+Call my office for details.

-B) you are protected only up to $1,000 per person for the equity in your automobile (the amount the vehicle is worth less what you owe on it); and
+B) You are protected only up to $1,000 per person for the equity in your automobile (the amount the vehicle is worth less what you owe on it)

 If you own anything above what these exemptions allow you to keep you will most likely have to either surrender it to the trustee or make payment arrangements with the trustee to be able to keep it.